openml/openml-python/doc/contributing.rst

 * Test cases to keep the extension up to date with the `openml-python` upstream changes.
 * Documentation of the extension API, especially if any new functionality added to OpenML-Python's extension design.
-* Examples to show the interfacing with OpenML-Python.
+* Examples to show how the new extension interfaces and works with OpenML-Python.
 * Create a PR to add the new extension to the OpenML-Python API documentation.